Heemo2000/VulkanTuts/README.md

   font-size: 15px;
 }

-<p>This is the basic rendering application made using Vulkan 1.3 and Visual Studio 2022</p>
+<p class="above_desc">This is the basic rendering application made using Vulkan 1.3 and Visual Studio 2022</p>